Dynamical homogenization in effective loop quantum cosmology

-Initial conditions are given for the interval $r \in [0, r_{max}]$ that correspond to a contracting spacetime with inhomogeneities in $\rho$ of order 1, and the Godunov algorithm is then used to solve the dynamics numerically.
-The initial conditions are given in terms of $\rho$ as \beq \rho(t_i) = \rho_{avg} + \sum_{n=1}^{m} \alpha_n \cos \left( \f{n \pi r}{r_{max}} \right), \ee where $\rho_{avg} > 0$, the $\alpha_n$ are randomly selected from a uniform distribution in the same interval $[-A,A]$, with $A$ chosen so that perturbations in $\rho(t_i)$ are large while keeping $\rho > 0$.
-The sum over $n$ ends at $m = r_{max} / \sqrt\Delta$, corresponding to a Planck-scale cutoff on the Fourier expansion for $\rho(t_i)$; note however that despite this cutoff there are no homogeneous regions in the initial profile for $\rho(t_i)$, see Fig.~\ref{fig:framesA} for an explicit example.
+Initial conditions are given for $r \in [0, r_{max}]$ corresponding to a contracting spacetime with inhomogeneities in $\rho$ of order 1, and the Godunov algorithm is used to solve the dynamics numerically.
+The initial conditions are given in terms of $\rho$ as \beq \rho(t_i) = \rho_{avg} + \sum_{n=1}^{m} \alpha_n \cos \left( \f{n \pi r}{r_{max}} \right), \ee where $\rho_{avg} > 0$, the $\alpha_n$ are randomly selected from a uniform distribution in the same interval $[-A,A]$, with $A$ chosen so perturbations are large while keeping $\rho > 0$.
+The Fourier expansion is used only for setting initial conditions, and the sum over $n$ ends at $m = r_{max} / \sqrt\Delta$, corresponding to a Planck-scale cutoff on the Fourier expansion for $\rho(t_i)$.
 Note that $\sin(n \pi r / r_{max})$ terms are excluded from the series to ensure that $\rho$ is smooth at the origin.
-(Also, the Fourier expansion is used only for setting initial conditions---as the dynamics are non-linear, this expansion does not help in solving the dynamics.) $\rho(t_i)$ is then used to determine $B(t_i)$ by inverting \eqref{rho-b}, and then the Godunov algorithm is used to evolve $B$.
+Then, $\rho(t_i)$ is used to determine $B(t_i)$ by inverting \eqref{rho-b}, after which the Godunov algorithm is used to evolve $B$.
 The lattice spacing $\delta r$ in the radial direction is fixed, while the time steps $\delta t$ are determined dynamically using the Courant-Friedrichs-Lewy condition \cite{Leveque}.
-Once $b=B/r$ is known, the energy density $\rho$ at later times can then be calculated from \eqref{rho-b}.
+Once $b=B/r$ is known, the energy density $\rho$ at later times is calculated from \eqref{rho-b}.
 The code is available online \cite{code}.